Skip to Main Content

 For visitors who need access to MIT services and resources via Kerberos (including Libraries' electronic resources), a faculty member can sponsor them through Atlas

-If a DLC wishes to sponsor a visitor for physical circulation privileges, they can provide send a sponsorship letter via email to circulation(@)mit.edu with an e-signed sponsorship letter from the sponsoring DLC.
+If a DLC wishes to sponsor a visitor for physical borrowing privileges, they should complete the Borrowing Privileges Registration form.
+The DLC will need to attach an e-signed sponsorship letter to the form submission.
 The letter should contain:

 • Name of the person being sponsored